 The following presents a glimpse of the slavery of Native Americans in America along with brief descriptions of indentured servitude laws, judicial enslavement and pauper apprenticeship.
 The essay then moves to California, briefly describing the Compromise of 1850, the “Act for the Government and Protection of Indians” enacted by the first California Legislature prior to statehood, and related amendments to the Act that legalized the enslavement of California Indians during the Civil War period and beyond.

 Until recently, histories of slavery in colonial America and the United States have emphasized the conflict between Europeans and Africans.
-However, Americans do not know that most of those enslaved by Europeans in the Americas prior to 1700 were Native Americans.
+However, Americans do not know that most of those enslaved by Europeans in the Americas prior to 1700 were Indigenous people.

 European colonial powers appeared in the Americas and the future United States in the late fifteenth and early sixteenth centuries.
-Spanish law prohibited enslavement of Indians as early as 1526.
+Spanish law prohibited enslavement of Indigenous people as early as 1526.
 However, issuing orders at the court of King Charles V in Spain and enforcing them in far off colonial strongholds were different matters.
-Evidence exists that Spanish conquistadors and explorers kidnapped and enslaved Indians in the southwest and southeast area of the future United States now known as Arizona, New Mexico, Texas, and Florida.
+Evidence exists that Spanish conquistadors and explorers kidnapped and enslaved Native people in the southwest and southeast area of the future United States now known as Arizona, New Mexico, Texas, and Florida.

-The regular enslavement of Indian people among French colonial interests developed in what is now called Louisiana, and along the Mississippi River Valley, in areas now known as Illinois and farther north.
+The regular enslavement of Native people among French colonial interests developed in what is now called Louisiana, and along the Mississippi River Valley, in areas now known as Illinois and farther north.
 When the French began to colonize the Gulf Coast around 1700, it was reported by Nicolas de La Salle, Commissary to the colony at “Old Mobile,” that Frenchmen from Canada were encouraging wars between tribes further north to obtain slaves to sell in Louisiana.
-The 1708 census of Louisiana tabulated 80 enslaved Indians out of 279 people counted (29%) within the French settlements.
-In the Illinois census of 1725, 66 enslaved Indians (13%) were enumerated in French Illinois settlements.
+The 1708 census of Louisiana tabulated 80 enslaved Native Americans out of 279 people counted (29%) within the French settlements.
+In the Illinois census of 1725, 66 enslaved Native Americans (13%) were enumerated in French Illinois settlements.

-Indian servitude was not limited to Spanish and French colonial America.
-Travelers’ accounts, court records, newspapers, and diaries from diverse British colonial regions in North America verify that Indians were enslaved even before English colonies were created.
+Indigenous servitude was not limited to Spanish and French colonial America.
+Travelers’ accounts, court records, newspapers, and diaries from diverse British colonial regions in North America verify that Native people were enslaved even before English colonies were created.
 Historian Margaret Ellen Newell has found that

 Before the English planted colonies in New England, capture and enslavement of Indians marked the earliest contact between English projectors and the native inhabitants.
 Explorers frequently kidnapped Indians in the early 1600s for several reasons, including proof of contact, and as a means of acquiring interpreters and guides for future expeditions.

-In New England during the 17th century, Indians became enslaved as war captives and non-combatant refugees following the Pequot War of 1637, King Philip’s War of 1675-76, and the wars with eastern Indians into the 1680’s and 1690’s.
-Newell documents that after the Pequot War captured non-combatant Indian women and children were divided as “bootie” among the victors who then either kept them as servants or took them to Boston, selling them for export in the Atlantic and Caribbean slave trade.
+In New England during the 17th century, Indigenous people became enslaved as war captives and non-combatant refugees following the Pequot War of 1637, King Philip’s War of 1675-76, and the wars with eastern Native Americans into the 1680’s and 1690’s.
+Newell documents that after the Pequot War captured non-combatant Native women and children were divided as “bootie” among the victors who then either kept them as servants or took them to Boston, selling them for export in the Atlantic and Caribbean slave trade.
 Evidence exists verifying New England Indians were exported to Bermuda, Providence Island and other plantations where they served for life and became enslaved chattel.

 By the mid-1700s, indentured Native Americans lived throughout New England with larger numbers in urban centers such as Boston, Providence, and New London.
-Concentrated numbers of bound Indian workers were also found in the rural areas of Narragansett, Cape Cod/Plymouth, Martha’s Vineyard, southeastern Connecticut, Nantucket, and Maine.
-When the first Rhode Island census was taken in 1774, just prior to the American Revolution, over a third of all Indians in the colony lived in white households.
-In the towns of Providence and Newport, half of all Indians lived in white households.
+Concentrated numbers of bound Indigenous workers were also found in the rural areas of Narragansett, Cape Cod/Plymouth, Martha’s Vineyard, southeastern Connecticut, Nantucket, and Maine.
+When the first Rhode Island census was taken in 1774, just prior to the American Revolution, over a third of all Native people in the colony lived in white households.
+In the towns of Providence and Newport, half of all Native people lived in white households.

-English Indian servitude was not limited to the northeastern colonies.
-English colonial governments in the southeast were involved in the Indian slave trade.
-For example, an outcome of the Tuscarora War, (1711-1713) resulted in the sale of more than 400 enslaved Indians by the North Carolina government.
-In the first decades of the 18th century and during the Yamasee War (1715) Indians captured by non-Native colonizers made South Carolina the leading source of enslaved Indians during this period.
+English Indigenous servitude was not limited to the northeastern colonies.
+English colonial governments in the southeast were involved in the Native American slave trade.
+For example, an outcome of the Tuscarora War, (1711-1713) resulted in the sale of more than 400 enslaved Native people by the North Carolina government.
+In the first decades of the 18th century and during the Yamasee War (1715) Native people captured by non-Native colonizers made South Carolina the leading source of enslaved Native Americans during this period.

-However, through her two decades of research Newell has determined
+Through her two decades of research, Newell has determined

 Indian slavery was not a frontier phenomenon in New England, unlike other regions of colonial America.
 Nor was it short lived.
 As an institution, it flourished for nearly two centuries in some of the most densely populated areas of British North America.

-While the history of English colonial Indian slavery is complex, the historical record documents two significant systems of forced labor: apprenticeship and indentured servitude.
-These systems were uniquely exacted upon Indians in forms of “judicial enslavement” and “pauper apprenticeships.”
+While the history of English colonial Indigenous slavery is complex, the historical record documents two significant systems of forced labor: apprenticeship and indentured servitude.
+These systems were uniquely exacted upon Native People in forms of “judicial enslavement” and “pauper apprenticeships.”
 Newell describes judicial enslavement as “the sentencing of Native Americans to long periods of involuntary service to settle debts, as well as civil and criminal penalties.”
-Historians Ruth Wallis Herndon and Ella Wilcox Sekatau explain Indian pauper apprenticeship in colonial Rhode Island:
+Historians Ruth Wallis Herndon and Ella Wilcox Sekatau explain Indigenous pauper apprenticeship in colonial Rhode Island:

 A system akin to but distinct from three other types of bound labor: gradual emancipation apprenticeships (by which children born to slaves in Rhode Island after March 1, 1794, remained under the control of their mothers’ masters until adulthood); private apprenticeships (by which many middling sort parents voluntarily placed their children with neighbors or relatives for skills training); and immigrant indentures (by which many European adults obtained passage to North America.

-Forced Indian apprenticeship and indentured servitude in the forms of judicial enslavement and pauper apprenticeship impacted American Indians and their cultures in devastating ways, first in the colonies and then later in California.
+Forced Indigenous apprenticeship and indentured servitude in the forms of judicial enslavement and pauper apprenticeship impacted Native Americans and their cultures in devastating ways, first in the colonies and then later in California.